DanteDEVS/TreasureWars/README.md

 TreasureWars A fun minigame by DanteDevs (FV/FREE VERSION) THIS IS THE PM4 VERSION!
 # ISSUES
-- NO ISSUES YET
+- PM4 HAS SOME ISSUES
-# FEATURES
+# Features When done
-- NO FEATURES YET
+- Scoreboard support
+- bossbar support (mabye idk)
+- and more
-# COMMING SOON
+#
 - THIS IS COMMING SOON!